 This inconsistency was later called the "Fermi Paradox".
-It is clear that if intelligent life develops on a remote planet, having reached technological development it will necessarily have to emit radio waves into space in the form of TV, radio, data signals to and from satellites in orbit, etc. This is because radio waves are the simplest way to communicate.
+It is clear that if intelligent life develops on a remote planet, having reached technological development it will inevitably have to emit radio waves into space in the form of TV, radio, data signals to and from satellites in orbit, etc. This is because radio waves are the simplest way to communicate.
 Other forms such as light or laser are in fact usable only as point-to-point communication while radio waves can transmit in broadcast.
 Moreover, if the planet has an atmosphere, the radio waves bounce off the ionosphere and are also received on the other side of the planet, contrary to what happens with light which instead "escapes" into space.
 Isaac Asimov in his capacity as scientist-popularizer in 1979 wrote the book "Extraterrestrial Civilizations" in which he estimated that only in our galaxy (which has about 75 billion stars similar to the Sun) there should be at least 650 million planets compatible with the life.
 Later the physicist Frank Drake drew up the famous Drake Equation with which he estimated that at least 600 planets in our galaxy should host technologically advanced civilizations.

 In the following I would therefore like to expose my theory which I have called "Radio Bubble Hypothesis" precisely as a solution to the Fermi paradox.
 Let's assume that an alien civilization reaches technological development, as has already happened with the human race today, and then begins to spread radio waves in space.
-In our case, the first radio station dates back to 1920, so we have been broadcasting in space for about 90 years.
+In our case the first radio station dates back to 1920, so we have been broadcasting in space for about 90 years.
 This means that we have been radiating radio waves into space for a radius of 90 light years since 1920.
 So we have created a radio bubble with a diameter of 180 light years (90 + 90) around our planet.
 A hypothetical listener with a radar antenna who was 80 light-years away would hear our radio broadcasts from 1930.

-But we must consider that a thousand years in relation to the age of a galaxy that has more than 10 billion years are very little (one ten millionth of the total time).
+But we must consider that a thousand years in relation to the age of a galaxy that has more than 10 billion years is very little (one ten millionth of the total time).
 This means that when the bubble expands into space only the thin 1000 light-year wavefront actually contains information, the rest of the bubble does not.
 In other words, the information is contained only on the surface of the expanding sphere while the interior is empty.
 The image below can help you understand what this hypothesis is based on.

 This hypothesis therefore explains why nothing is heard from radio telescopes and the reasons, summarizing, are essentially two: